lalgonzales/ai-assistance-guides/ai_assistant_guides/VALIDATION_LOG_TEMPLATE.md

 ```

 > Store completed validation logs in the appropriate project-specific documentation area (e.g., `private/validation_logs/` or as referenced in the plan).

+## 🚨 MANDATORY ACTION
+Upon completing a validation log:
+1. Save the completed log in `private/validation_logs/`.
+2. Add a link to the log in the corresponding plan or log document.

+These steps are required for traceability and compliance with project standards.